Evan-Clegern/ImmersivEngine/README.md

 # IECAI-project
 PROTECTED UNDER A-GPL LICENSE.
 ## Introduction
-Immersive Environment-Centric Artificial Intelligence (IECAI) is a prototype project for games, written in C++, which aims to make NPC AI more Immersive and Realistic.
+Immersive Environment-Centric Artificial Intelligence (IECAI) is a prototype project for games, written in C++, which aims to make NPC "AI" more Immersive and Realistic, even though it really isn't Artificial Intelligence.
 The project began in August 2020, the repo in September and the first release likely in November.
 It uses a simple file to interface with a game engine (implements.h), which gives IECAI the base functions to operate with the NPCs in the game engine.
 These functions are just short placeholders in C++, but all of the IECAI Runtime operates off of them.

 ### Introduction: _Target_
 > IECAI aims to make AI more intelligent, immersive, realistic and smooth.
 No more horses swimming mid-air.